crafttheweb/thelastpickle/_posts/2014-05-21-jmx-socks-proxy.md

 tags: cassandra, monitoring, ssh, jmx,
 ---

 Connecting to Cassandra's JMX service through firewalls can be tricky.
-JMX connects you through one port (7199, by default), and then opens up a dynamic port with the application.
+JMX connects you through one port (7199 by default), and then opens up a dynamic port with the application.
 This makes remote JMX connections difficult to set up securely.

 ### Connecting via SSH SOCKS PROXY

 Fortunately, we can set up a [SOCKS proxy connection](http://en.wikipedia.org/wiki/SOCKS) using SSH.

 The SOCKS proxy transmits TCP connections through the proxy server.
-This means that any request -- HTTP or otherwise -- is viewed as originating from the proxy server.
+This means that any request — HTTP or otherwise — is viewed as originating from the proxy server.
 It's an effective way of bypassing the firewalls in place on a computer, as well as masking the origin of a request.

-We will use the following flags to set up a connection:
+We can set up a connection with:

+	    $ ssh -vND 9999 remote_server
+        OpenSSH_6.2p2, OSSLShim 0.9.8r 8 Dec 2011
+	    ...
+	    debug1: Entering interactive session.

 - `-D [bind_address:]port`: Direct remote traffic to this port on the local machine.

 - `-N`: Set the connection up to be closeable by a Keyboard Interrupt.

 - `-v`: Use verbose mode to check on exactly what traffic is being transmitted.

-	    $ ssh -vND 9999 <my_vpn>
-        OpenSSH_6.2p2, OSSLShim 0.9.8r 8 Dec 2011
-	    ...
-	    debug1: Entering interactive session.

 Now we need to set our system to connect via the proxy.
 On OS X, open up 'System Preferences > Network > Advanced > Proxies', and enable the SOCKS proxy on localhost:9999.